mech/FrontEnd/CSS/StyleGuide/DesignSystem.md

 # Design System (Thinking)

+We are not designing static graphics.
+We are designing interactive systems.
+We are designing for intents and behaviours.

 * Design System - The whole design language of the system.
 Voice and Tones, Typography, Brand Identity, Copy Writing, Color Palettes, Icons, Grid System, Code, UI Patterns, etc.
 * [Style Guides](http://bradfrost.com/blog/post/style-guides/) - Guidelines to styles.
 Cornerstones of a good design system.
 * Pattern Library - Documented UI library with code examples.